alpsteam/autonomous-labs/lab-3/lab-3.md

 ![Image17](images/image17.png)

-Choose “Create” and you see this:
+Choose `Create` and you see this:

 ![Image18](images/image18.png)

 We will share a file via slack during the run of this session with you, download that file to your laptop location of your choice.
-It’s a small xls/csv file called sports2019.csv
+It`s a small xls/csv file called sports2019.csv

 ![Image19](images/image19.png)